How Kayak Fishing Makes You Healthier

 Nature Heals

-Those of us who love being in a natural environment—on water, in the mountains, in a park, among trees, on a trail—already know how nature can both relax and invigorate us.
-Did you know nature can help us heal, too?
+Those of us who love being in a natural environment—on water, in the mountains, in a park, among trees, on a trail—already know how nature affects us positively.
+It can relax us on one hand and invigorate us on the other.

-A 1984 study by Robert S. Ulrich, PhD, found that hospital patients whose windows overlooked trees had a faster and easier recovery time than those patients whose only view was a brick wall.
+A 1984 study by Robert S. Ulrich, PhD, found that hospital patients whose windows overlooked trees had a faster and easier recovery time than patients whose only view was a brick wall.
 They needed less medication and experienced fewer complications.

 Nature Lowers Blood Pressure